 - make informed choices about your life in the care home, how you spend your time and how you receive support

 - feel safe, secure and free from bullying, harassment and discrimination

 - make complaints without worrying about the consequences

-Use the complaints procedure at your home if you don't think standards are being met in your accommodation or you have any other complaint about your care home.
+Use the complaints procedure at your home if you don't think standards are being met in your accommodation.

-By law, your care provider must have a complaints procedure which you can ask to see.
-It explains how to make a complaint.
+By law, your care provider must have a complaints procedure that explains how to make a complaint.

-If you aren't satisfied with their response or feel your complaint hasn't been taken seriously, there are a number of actions you can take, depending on who the care provider is and how your care is funded:
+If you are not satisfied with the response or feel your complaint hasn't been taken seriously, you can:

-A Shelter adviser specialising in disability or care needs, debt and welfare benefits as well as housing can look at your individual circumstances and explain your rights to you.
+Contact an adviser who specialises in disability or care needs as well as housing.They can look at your circumstances and explain your rights to you.

 Your local Shelter advice centre, Citizen's Advice or independent advice centre may be able to help.

 Use Shelter's directory to find a local adviser.